nicolasloi/snake_AI/readme.md

 ## Training Progress

 The neural network model is automatically saved to `model/model.pth` whenever the agent achieves a new high score, allowing training to be resumed later.
+When you start the game, it automatically loads the previously trained model if one exists, so you don't need to start from scratch each time.

+The model loading test script (`tests/test_model_loading.py`) can be used to verify that the model loading functionality is working correctly.

 ## Credits